Simple agreement for future equity: History and criticism

 Y Combinator released the Simple Agreement for Future Equity ("SAFE") investment instrument as an alternative to convertible debt in late 2013.
-It was written by Adeo Ressi.
+It was written by Carolynn Levy, a partner at Y Combinator.
 This investment vehicle has since become popular in the U.S., Canada, and Israel, due to its simplicity and low transaction costs.

 However, as use has become more prevalent, concerns have emerged related to unexpected dilution (and voting control) issues for entrepreneurs, especially where multiple SAFE investment rounds are done prior to a priced equity round.
+In 2018, Y Combinator replaced the original pre-money SAFE with a post-money version, in which the investor's ownership percentage is set when the SAFE is signed rather than calculated at the time of conversion.
+Under this structure, the dilution from issuing several SAFEs falls on the founders rather than being shared among the SAFE holders.
 SAFEs are also dangerous for non-accredited crowdfunding investors who might be directed towards SAFEs in small businesses that realistically will never obtain priced equity financing, and therefore never trigger a conversion into equity.

 Institutional investors are likewise at risk in scenarios where SAFEs do not come attached to standard control terms such as pro rata or liquidation preferences.
 Additionally, the tax treatment of SAFEs is disadvantageous, as the holding period (relevant to Qualified Small Business Stock tax exemption) begins upon stock issuance rather than signature of the SAFE.
 This can cause investors to miss the cutoff date that would qualify an investment for significant tax avoidance.